 Study Reveals Bard IVC Filters Often Fail or Fall Apart

-If a doctor has implanted a dangerous IVC filter in your body, please contact our law firm to learn about your eligibility to file an IVC filter lawsuit for compensation.
+If a doctor has implanted a dangerous IVC filter in your body, please contact our law firm to learn about your eligibility to get a Bard IVC filter settlement for compensation.

 Doctors use inferior vena cava filters to stop blood clots from entering patients’ lungs.
 This reduces the risk of a pulmonary embolism.
 Physicians often implant IVC devices when anticoagulant medications fail to deliver the desired results or prove unsuitable for people with multiple health conditions.
 Sadly, these units have the ability to inflict serious medical harm.
 A recent study revealed that Bard’s filters fail on a regular basis.

 When they conducted research for the American Medical Association’s journal, health experts compiled failure and fracture data on two of this manufacturer’s products.
 They discovered that both the G2 and Recovery models have high fracture rates.
 Furthermore, these devices frequently fail and allow pulmonary embolisms to occur.
 The researchers reacted by suspending the use of Bard IVC products in their employers’ medical facilities.